List of counties by U.S. state and territory: Connecticut

 In the State of Connecticut, the U.S. Census Bureau began to formally recognize the state's 9 councils of government as county-equivalents on June 6, 2022, instead of Connecticut's eight historical counties.
 The eight historical counties continue to exist in name only, and are no longer considered for statistical purposes.
-Nonetheless, Connecticut has the third least number of subdivisions out of any state.
+Nonetheless, Connecticut has the fourth fewest number of subdivisions out of any state.